ENO HangTough Guarantee logo, 30-Day Returns logo, and Free shipping on orders 49 $ or more logo

 1. What Type of Pack?

-If you are using a frameless pack, start by inserting your sleeping mat** into your backpack (either in cylinder form or flat against the back).
+If you are using a frameless pack, like the ENO Roan Tote Pack or ENO Roan Rolltop Pack, start by inserting your sleeping mat** into your backpack (either in cylinder form or flat against the back).
 If you have an internal frame pack begin with Step 2.
 For external frame users, take a good hard look at yourself and go and buy a different pack.

 2. Waterproof